keiserlab/trans-channel-paper/README.md

 All deep learning models were trained using NVIDIA 1080 GPUs

 Content:
-	Scripts:
 transchannel.py contains the majority of the necessary code to reproduce the main results of the tau portion of the paper osteosarcoma.py contains the code necessary to train and evaluate the model on the independent osteosarcoma dataset
-	Models:
+models:
 fully trained models, including the model we trained and applied to the archival HCS, the 3 cross-validation models applied to an expanded dataset with negative controls (see Supplement), along with the 3 models trained with 3-fold cross-validation on the independent osteosarcoma dataset